ibm-cloud-docs/vpc/byok-about-data-encryption.md

 For optimal performance and security, use root keys in the same region as your encrypted resources.
 Regional service uses private endpoints to multiple availability zones.
 If a specific zone is unavailable, you can continue to access your root keys and encrypted resources from another zone.

 When you use root keys regionally or cross-regionally, all network traffic is directed to a private endpoint.
 In other words, your keys encrypt and decrypt resources over a private network that's inaccessible to the internet.
 For more information about private endpoints, see [Secure access to services by using service endpoints](/docs/account?topic=account-service-endpoints-overview).
-You can see a list of private endpoints in the console by going to the Resource List > Security and clicking a {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}} instance.
+You can see a list of private endpoints in the console by going to the Resource List > Security and clicking a {{site.data.keyword.keymanagementserviceshort}} instance.
 In the left menu, select **Endpoints**.

 ### Setting up customer-managed encryption
 {: #byok-general-prodedure}